tangentyh/notes-of-tan/javaNotes.md

      - `static <T> Comparator<T> nullsLast(Comparator<? super T> comparator)`

 1. `Interface Cloneable`
-   - mark interface -- serves as a tag, a `CloneNotSupportedException` if an object requests cloning but does not implement that interface
+   - mark interface -- serves as a tag, a checked `CloneNotSupportedException` if an object requests cloning but does not implement that interface
    - make a class cloneable — implement this interface, redefine `clone` to be `public`
      - `Object::clone` -- protected, and does a shallow copy
      - use `Object::clone` -- `(T) super.clone()`